-The 4.2 liter V8 engine (GM RPO code LTA) is an eight-cylinder, Dual-Overhead Cam (DOHC) engine produced by General Motors for use in Cadillac luxury vehicles.
-The engine is the result of a new clean-sheet engine design as well as Cadillac’s first-ever twin-turbo V-8 engine.
-It first launched on the 2019 Cadillac CT6.
+The 4.2 liter V8 is an eight-cylinder, Dual-Overhead Cam (DOHC) gasoline engine produced by General Motors for use in Cadillac luxury vehicles.
+The engine, branded Blackwing and assigned GM RPO code LTA, is an all-new, clean-sheet engine design while also being Cadillac’s first-ever twin-turbo V-8 engine.
+The engine first launched in the 2019 Cadillac CT6.

 The Cadillac 4.2L Twin-Turbo V-8 LTA engine is a clean-sheet design.
-It was developed as a small-displacement V-8 with the goal of delivering exceptional power density of 131 hp (98 kW) per liter, for an estimated 550 horsepower (410 kW) and 627 pound-feet of torque (850 Nm) in the 2019 Cadillac CT6 V-Sport and 500 horsepower and a yet-to-be-determined amount of torque in the non-V-Sport CT6.
+It was developed as a small-displacement V-8 with the goal of delivering exceptional power density of 131 hp (98 kW) per liter, for an estimated 550 horsepower (410 kW) and 627 pound-feet of torque (850 Nm) in the 2019 Cadillac CT6-V (previously announced as the 2019 CT6 V-Sport and then changed to CT6-V) and 500 horsepower and a 553 pound-feet of torque in the CT6 Platinum.

 The LTA engine introduces various unique design elements developed to balance performance and efficiency with compact, mass-efficient packaging.

 “Designing an all-new engine was the best way to achieve the performance goals for the CT6 V-Sport,” said Jordan Lee, chief engineer of the Cadillac 4.2L Twin-Turbo V-8 LTA engine.
 “It builds on Cadillac’s well-established turbocharging know-how and forges new ground with innovative features that deliver exceptional performance and refinement.”

 - Twin water-to-air charge coolers

 - Twin throttle bodies